 - If you’re a seasoned marketer who wants to promote your YouTube channel, then use the numbers below to tweak your video strategy.

-As I mentioned in my content marketing stats piece, use the data below as a starting point.
+But the data below is only a starting point.
 Trust your creative instincts beyond that to not end up being another average video creator.

 Table of Contents